nasa-fornax/fornax-images/introduction.md

   display of the `py-*` kernels in the launcher.
 - Jupyterlab is run in the conda base environment.
 The default kernel `python3` contains general astronomy tools (now managed with pip instead of conda).
+- Lock files that list the packages in each environment are stored in the folder `$LOCK_DIR`.
+  The same files are also available on github for every image release.

 ## 05/04/2025